 -

-- Maximum Withdrawal:(per transcaction) £100,000 (with bank transfer)
+- Maximum Withdrawal:(per transcaction) Varies by method

-- Minimum Withdrawal: £5 (with e-walllets)
+- Minimum Withdrawal: £5

 - Fees: No fees